Campus Health & Safety Plan

 Reporting & Protocol for a Confirmed Case of COVID-19 or Exposure to an Individual who has Tested Positive for COVID-19

 As the campus resumes limited operations by bringing some faculty, staff, and students back to campus for in-person instruction, the college must remain diligent regarding the presence of COVID-19 in the community and the potential for a resurgence of the virus.
 To accomplish this the college has developed the protocol outlined below for monitoring, reporting, and reacting to a confirmed case on campus.
-Additionally, the college will maintain close contact with the Bucks County Health Department (BCHD) and work with their staff to mitigate the effect of any confirmed cases on campus and respond quickly and appropriately to any change in the county public health environment.
 Any questions regarding virus exposure or active cases should be directed to Dr. Connie Corrigan, Dean Health Sciences, and Dennis McCauley, Executive Director, Security & Safety, who serve as co-liaisons to the Bucks County Health Department.

 Monitoring, Surveillance & Reporting